Malakoff Diggins State Historic Park

 Location & Directions

 Do not follow your GPS unless you wish to travel on a dirt road for several miles.
-North Bloomfield Road and Relief Hill Road are not recommended: road conditions vary due to weather; high clearance 4-wheel drive vehicles highly suggested.
+North Bloomfield Road and Relief Hill Road are not recommended: road conditions vary due to weather; high clearance 4-wheel drive vehicles are highly suggested.

 Land Acknowledgement